Boost your student recruitment event inquiries with QR codes

-Utilizing QR codes at recruitment events can help in a number of ways.
+Utilizing QR codes at student events can help in a number of ways.
 You can:

 - Increase the number of inquiries you capture concurrently.